graveja0/health-care-markets/README.md

 This section walks through such a process for identifying geographic markets for hospital services.
-To do so, we focus on ZIP codes and hospitals within a single county: Philadelphia County, PA (which, not surprisingly, contains the city of Philadelphia).
-As we will show later, the methodology is easily scalable nationally and to other geographies and health care service types (e.g., physicians, insurers).
+To do so, we focus on ZIP codes and hospitals within a single county: Philadelphia County, PA.
+As we will show, the methodology is easily scalable nationally and to other geographies and health care service types (e.g., physicians, insurers).

 ## ZIP Codes and Hospitals in Philadelphia County, PA

-In this plot, we map the ZIP codes with geographic centroids contained within Philadelphia County, PA.
+We begin by plotting the ZIP codes with geographic centroids contained within Philadelphia County, PA.
 In addition, we plot the location and market share (point size) of all hospitals based on the treatment patterns observed among traditional Medicare patients in 2015.
 In order